 Principles of billing and third-party reimbursement as they relate to physician professional coding and APC assignment for health-care institutions.
-Includes E & M coding conventions and modifiers.
-Coding for physician practice settings—including outpatient, inpatient, ER, observation, SNF, and other common settings.
-Covers principles of health service billing, including billing terminologies, the billing process, and universal billing forms.
+Includes E&M coding conventions and modifiers.
+Covers principles of health service billing, including billing terminologies, the billing process, and universal billing forms for the various physician-practice settings.
 Includes laboratory practice using actual patient records and 3M encoding software to enhance student proficiency.

 HLCS 257.
 Coding Special Topics.
 3 Units.

 Coding-system usage by reimbursement agencies, laws governing these processes, and federally supervised coding auditing to assure that the laws of coding are followed.
 Health-care delivery systems and internal billing and reimbursement in these settings.
 Requirements of state and federal coding regulatory agencies, ethics of coding, coding quality, and coding compliance.
 Content varies to accommodate the changing nature of health care reimbursement processes and laws.

 Prerequisite: HLCS 245.

 HLCS 292.
 Computer Applications in Health Care II.
 1 Unit.

 Introduces health-care information systems concepts and applications.
 Focuses on software application in the health-care arena.
 Specific topics addressed include: general system theory; interoperability; specific health record applications (encoder, ADT-R, ROI, etc); electronic health records; personal health records; and patient informatics applications.
 One hour required each week.

 Twelve-week (six hours per week) coding laboratory provides a capstone experience for students who have completed all academic course work in coding.
 Enables students to apply all state and national coding and reimbursement regulations to a variety of inpatient and outpatient records.
 Provides students the opportunity to improve speed and accuracy prior to entering the job force.